apache/pulsar/site2/docs/security-tls-transport.md

 ## TLS concepts

 TLS is a form of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Using key pairs consisting of a public key and a private key can perform the encryption.
-The public key encrpyts the messages and the private key decrypts the messages.
+The public key encrypts the messages and the private key decrypts the messages.

 To use TLS transport encryption, you need two kinds of key pairs, **server key pairs** and a **certificate authority**.

 You can use a third kind of key pair, **client key pairs**, for [client authentication](security-tls-authentication.md).

-You should store the **certificate authority** private key in a very secure location (a fully encrypted, disconnected, air gapped computer).
-As for the certificate authority public key, the **trust cert**, you can freely shared it.
+You should store the **certificate authority** private key in a very secure location (a fully encrypted, disconnected, air-gapped computer).
+As for the certificate authority public key, the **trust cert**, you can freely share it.

-For both client and server key pairs, the administrator first generates a private key and a certificate request, then uses the certificate authority private key to sign the certificate request, finally generates a certificate.
+For both client and server key pairs, the administrator first generates a private key and a certificate request, then uses the certificate authority private key to sign the certificate request, and finally generates a certificate.
 This certificate is the public key for the server/client key pair.

 For TLS transport encryption, the clients can use the **trust cert** to verify that the server has a key pair that the certificate authority signed when the clients are talking to the server.
 A man-in-the-middle attacker does not have access to the certificate authority, so they couldn't create a server with such a key pair.